Tokens - Migrate Portal Specific Namespaces to Global Namespaces

 Summary

-Transitioning to global namespaces ensures consistency and aligns with Plant an App's unified system vision.
+Moving to global namespaces ensures Uniformity and aligns Plant an App with a single-system vision.

 For more details, see the video walkthrough